What ldh has recently...

 .
 Check reviews on

 For the overwhelming majority of movie lovers, Italian cinema rings with the names of Roberto Rossellini, Vittorio De Sica, Luchino Visconti, Federico Fellini and Michaelangelo Antonioni.
-Those directors, of international reknown, have fashioned and defined post-WW2 Italian cinema with countless classics.
-For a few movie lovers though, Italy was equally famous in churning out influencial and classic horror films throughout the 70's and 80's.
+Those directors, of international renown, have fashioned and defined post-WW2 Italian cinema with countless classics.
+For a few movie lovers though, Italy was equally famous (infamous?) in churning out influential and classic horror films throughout the 70's and 80's.
 Dario Argento is by far the best known and respected Italian horror director.
-He created gorgeously crafted gothic horror classics such as Deep Red, Suspiria, Inferno or Opera, and was instrumental as a producer for the Demons series, and of course, George Romero's forever classic Dawn Of The Dead.
+He created gorgeously crafted Gothic horror classics such as Deep Red, Suspiria, Inferno or Opera, and was instrumental as a producer for the Demons series, and of course, George Romero's forever classic Dawn Of The Dead.

 This is a very strange movie that is absolutely not for everybody.
 As a matter of fact, i suspect most people will be repulsed, whether by the shocking and explicit yet comically absurd scene involving a horse named Pedro and a lady out of control, or the vicerally realistic and sick snuff imagery towards the end of the film.
 This is an extreme movie that will only be of interest to the sick-minded among us, or the movie buffs interested in this genre.
 Gemser is, as always gorgeous and intriguing, and some of the erotic scenes are really well done.
 On the horror side, the Snuff scenes are quite shocking in their realism and filmed in a hand-held, underground style, with quick jump cuts, that only accentuates this realism.